Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 The authorised memory region of a program is defined by the base register and the limit register.
 The $("base", "limit")$ register pairs define the logical address space of a process.

 #grid(
   columns: (1fr, 2fr),
   gutter: 10pt,
   figure(
     image("imgs/Hardware-Address-Protection.png"),
     caption: [Hardware Address Protection],
   ),
   [
     When a process generates a logical address, the base register is added to the logical address to produce the physical address.
 The limit register is used to check if the logical address is within the authorised memory region of the process.
 If the logical address is greater than or equal to the limit register, a memory protection violation occurs, and the process is terminated.
-	]
+  ],
 )
 The actual instructions to load the base and limit registers are privileged instructions#footnote[accessible only by the OS kernel].

+== Address Binding

+#grid(
+  columns: (1fr, 2.5fr),
+  gutter: 10pt,
+  figure(
+    image("imgs/Address-Binding.png"),
+  ),
+  [
+    It is the process of mapping logical addresses generated by a program to physical addresses in main memory.
+There are three main stages of address binding:
+    - *Compile Time Binding:* If the memory location where the process will reside is known at compile time, then the compiler can generate absolute code.
+The disadvantage is that the process cannot be moved in memory during execution.
+    - *Load Time Binding:* If the memory location is not known at compile time, then the compiler generates relocatable code.
+The final binding is delayed until load time when the process is loaded into memory.
+The disadvantage is that the process cannot be moved in memory during execution.
+    - *Execution Time Binding:* If the process can be moved during its execution from one memory segment to another, then binding must be delayed until run time.
+This requires hardware support for address mapping, typically through the use of a memory management unit (MMU)#footnote[More later].
+  ],
+)

+== Virtual Memory

+It is a concept that allows programs to use more memory than is physically available in the system.
+It creates an illusion for users of a very large (main) memory.

+This is done by mapping logical/virtual addresses to physical addresses by the OS.
+These are the exact same in compile-time and load-time execution time address binding schemes, but differ in execution-time binding scheme.

+== Memory Management Unit (MMU)

+#grid(
+  columns: (1fr, 2fr),
+  gutter: 10pt,
+  figure(
+    image("imgs/MMU.png"),
+  ),
+  [
+    It is a hardware device that maps virtual addresses to physical addresses at run time.
+It is typically implemented as a part of the CPU and works in conjunction with the operating system to provide memory protection and address translation.
+  ],
+)

+A very simple address mapping scheme is to use a single base register#footnote[This is generally called the relocation register, obviously] that holds the starting physical address of the process in memory.
+The virtual address generated by the process is added to the base register to produce the physical address.
+$
+  "Physical Address" = "Base Register" + "Virtual Address"
+$

+== Dynamic Loading and Linking

+#definition[Dynamic Loading][
+  It is a technique where a program is loaded into memory only when it is needed during execution, rather than loading the entire program at once.
+This allows for more efficient use of memory and can reduce the initial load time of a program.
+]
+The OS loads the routine#footnote[Kept in a reloacatable load format on disk] from disk into memory when it is called for the first time.

+It is technically not an OS thing and more of a program design, but the OS can provide support for it.

+#definition[Dynamic Linking][
+  It is a technique where a program is linked to shared libraries at runtime rather than at compile time.
+This allows for more efficient use of memory and can reduce the size of the executable file.
+]
+When a program calls a function in a dynamic library, a stub#footnote[Small piece of code] is used.
+If the routine is loaded, the stub replaces itself with the address of the routine and jumps to it.
+If the routine is not loaded, the stub requests the OS to load the routine into memory, updates itself with the address of the routine, and then jumps to it.

+It is particularly useful for system libraries#footnote[Called shared libraries or dynamic link libraries (DLLs)] that are used by multiple programs.